 There is a lot of great articles and evidence to support the principles of agile development.
 It is capable of being more responsive to customer requirements and has the ability to develop better product faster.
 There is also evidence that agile marketing techniques can deliver better results than traditional marketing, especially when they embrace and respond to Inbound marketing techniques.
 However the picture is not complete.
-Should the whole organization not behave in an agile fashion to maximize potential?
+Should the whole organisation not behave in an agile fashion to maximize potential?
 I call this principle ‘Holistic Agile’ (HA).

 Smaller companies, where everyone wears many hats, are inherently holistic.
-It is one of the main reasons they move faster than there larger competitors.
+It is one of the main reasons they move faster than their larger competitors.
 Indeed, this is one of the major reasons they win business.
 Larger companies tend to have more process in place and greater resources but the smaller companies are more responsive to customer requirements, it’s because they are agile.
 The larger businesses try and become more responsive by putting agile in part of their business, development.
-However, can they be truly responsive unless the whole organization embraces this rhythm?
+However, can they be truly responsive unless the whole organisation embraces this rhythm?

 At both ends of the spectrum these businesses are generally far from optimal.
-I believe it is because there are still disconnects in the organizations and they would benefit from a move towards a more Holistic Agile approach.
+I believe it is because there are still disconnects in the organisations and they would benefit from a move towards a more Holistic Agile approach.